-During the session we will look at differences between aroma and flavour, how to decide which words should be left as in the original source (e.g. terroir, veraison), capitalisation for grape varieties, wine appellations and regions, and how to find the right tone for tasting notes.
+During the session we will look at differences between aroma and flavour, how to decide which words should be left as in the original source (e.g. terroir, veraison), capitalization for grape varieties, wine appellations and regions, and how to find the right tone for tasting notes.
 We will not refer to a specific source language, but examples will be taken from Romance languages.
 Participants will get a chance to try out their tasting and description skills during a wine tasting session at the end.

-Developer and facilitator: Ruth Simpson
+Facilitator: Ruth Simpson

 Purpose: Give participants insight into how to get around obstacles to writing just like a wine professional.
 Break down barriers in translators’ minds that wine is an inaccessible speciality area.

 Description: Participants will hear and see an overview of a year in the life of a wine estate.
 Emphasis will be placed on the lexicon used for each stage in the process.
 Authentic photographs taken from local vineyards will be used as examples where possible.